openrndr/orx/orx-gradient-descent/README.md

 # orx-gradient-descent

-A gradient descent based minimizer that is incredibly easy to use.
+Finds equation inputs that output a minimum value: easy to use gradient descent based minimizer.

 ## Usage